yash-babariya/fullstack/README.md

 - Node.js backend with Express
 - Fullstack deployment configuration for Vercel
 - Concurrently run frontend and backend in development
+- JWT Authentication with token management in localStorage.
+- MongoDB for database storage.

 ## 🛠️ Technologies Used